 To solve this, Typefi developed an intermediary file type that harmonises Word documents—or any type of source content—with dynamic InDesign templates.
 This file type is a standard Typefi format for marking up content, and it is continually extended to accommodate new content features.

-Typefi’s file format is called CXML or Content XML, and it is well documented on the Typefi website.
+Typefi’s file format is called CXML or Content XML, and it is well documented on the Typefi support website.
 If you spend a little time reading through the page, you will soon see that the terms are familiar to anyone who has had to spend any time tagging and styling content.

 Without a ‘common language’ that provides a universal translation layer, it would be extremely difficult to reliably scale up automation.